The tropological vertex

 Using such a representative for $h_{-v_i}$, the tropical curves contributing to our calculation must have vertices only\footnote{Actually, there are some more vertices, which we are ignoring because they are irrelevant: The tropical part of $\expl(Y\times\mathbb{CP}^1)$ is a subdivision of the space pictured in \cref{zcalc}.
 Tropical curves are forced to have vertices where edges intersect this suppressed subdivison.} where these rays intersect the singular locus, and edges only along these rays or along the singular locus.
-This is because other tropical curves satisfying the required balancing condition are either not rigid after being constrained, and hence do not contribute to the count, or contain a vertex connected by two different paths of edges to the singular locus.
-The gluing formula combined with the observation that the self intersection of $f^{-1}(0)$ vanishes imply that such curves do not contribute.
+This is because other tropical curves satisfying the required balancing condition are either not rigid after being constrained, and hence do not contribute to the count, or contain a vertex connected by two different paths of edges to the singular locus, or contain a vertex attached to the singular locus, and also attached to an edge constrained to $f^{-1}(0)$.
+Such curves also do not contribute, as can be seen from the gluing formula combined with the observation that the self intersection of $f^{-1}(0)$ vanishes.
 See \cref{fig:noncontributors} for examples of tropical curves that do not contribute to our calculation.